goblinfactory/function-hacks/README.md

 ***musings?***

 - i have not tested firing up this linqpad script in different regions to see if Microsoft would route the traffic to the alraedy running single instance, or create a new instance? i.e. spare capacity et al.
+- what's the simplest optimistic concurrency lock mechanism I can add to an azure function to tell if another function is live?
+	- that gives some obvious challenges
+		- how to tell an existing function... "go away", and still service clients effectively?
+(I doubt that will even be possible.) throw enough 500's and Azure would possibly simply spin up another server and the problem simply dominoes?

 ***todo***